 WHAT’S GOING ON: David Alfaro Siqueiros painted this self-portrait on a wall in a hospital in Mexico City in 1945: it shows him in 1938 when he was a colonel in the Spanish Civil War fighting against Franco.
 While also a prolific canvas artist, Alfaro Siqueiros had a particular love for the mural, like other great Mexicans before and after him.
 He also engaged in various projects that involved ephemeral techniques, such as posters and parade floats, which allowed him to speak to his audiences through an easily diffused medium.
 His monumental murals grace many buildings in Mexico, as well as those in the US and Chile.

 WHY YOU NEED TO PAY ATTENTION: Today, the political situation in Mexico, Russia, and the USA is just as fraught and complex as in the times of Siqueiros.
 And the common folk are habitually thrown out of the narrative for the sake of capitalism, just like previously, if not even more so.
 Perhaps his politics were at times askew, but David Alfaro Siqueiros was a master of making sure that the people are the focal point of art.
 His artworks were inclusive even in their reflection of the epochs: depicting both the past, the present, and the future.
 Whether you’re more interested in exploring the liberation of Americas from the colonial oppression, in the relationship between man and technology, or the discovery of the cure against cancer, Siqueiros has a mural on the subject.
 And this scope is an indicator of a vast, genuinely inclusive mind, that sees the events happening in the world as intertwined.
-He may not have seen through Stalin, but quite often, such myopia is an affliction of the visionary.

 For more content like this sign up for our weekly newsletter